Most Common Gardening Tools and Their UsesSeptember 2, 2019

 Also, if you’re looking for a perfect tool that can help you with levelling soil or breaking up some hard garden dirt in the springtime, a bow rake can do the magic.

-You can opt for a digging fork if you’re looking for a tool that can help you loosen up the soil.
 It features four flat and thick tines, making it the ideal tool to break down firmly packed dirt which a hoe or spade can’t get through.

 Ideal for cutting and trimming strings and fruits and vegetable plants, a garden knife makes a convenient tool for beginners.
 Hori Hori garden knife, for example, is popular among gardeners.